macartan/macartan.github.io/_pages/teaching/how-to-write.md

 # 1. Structure overview

+A good text has to have a simple and transparent structure.

 Here is a standard structure for both a paper (sections) or  thesis (chapters).
 This is a great structure especially for empirical papers.
 You can deviate but only do so deliberately.

 1. **Introduction**: in which you get your readers on board